Loveland Chamber of Commerce: Objectives

+The Chamber focuses on four pillars to sustain and accelerate businesses: advocacy, connections, visibility and education.

 Advocacy

 The Loveland Chamber advocates at the local, state, regional and federal levels on policy impacting northern Colorado.
 This mission is accomplished through committee involvement in legislative affairs, by providing resources for investors to contact government officials and participate in public hearings and its involvement in the Northern Colorado Legislative Alliance.

-As a founding member of the Northern Colorado Legislative Alliance (NCLA), a joint public policy organization developed in conjunction with the Fort Collins & Greeley Chambers of Commerce, and the [Northern Colorado Economic Development Corporation] (NCEDC).
+The Chamber was a founding member of the Northern Colorado Legislative Alliance (NCLA): a joint public policy organization developed in conjunction with the Fort Collins and Greeley Chambers of Commerce, and the Northern Colorado Economic Development Corporation (NCEDC).

 The Local Legislative Affairs Committee is a Chamber-appointed and board of directors endorsed committee.
-Its mission is to favorably influence the actions of local government for the enhancement of a positive business environment.
+Its mission is to favorably influence the actions of local governments for the enhancement of a positive business environment.
 This group identifies potential issues impacting the business community and evaluates these issues before recommending appropriate action to the Loveland Chamber and its board of directors.
 The Local Legislative Affairs Committee also serves as a liaison between investors in the Chamber and the Northern Colorado Legislative Alliance.

 The Chamber provides resources for investors to contact legislators and find out information on issues including how to effectively write a letter to editors of newspapers and congressmen and how to testify on issues during a city council or county commission hearing.

-Connections

-Stir

-Stir Loveland is a northern Colorado connection forum for young professionals.
-The group aims to create a comfortable atmosphere for young professionals to connect through social events, community involvement, educational programs and relationship building groups.
-The goal of Stir is to equip the next generation of business and community leaders to ensure northern Colorado's future economic and cultural vitality.

-Business Before Hours/Business After Hours

-These events are monthly, casual networking opportunities hosted by Chamber investors to provide an opportunity for investors to meet new and potential strategic partners and customers.

-Committees

-The Loveland Chamber has several committees, composed of investors.

-Ambassadors: The Ambassadors serve as the visible "goodwill arm" of the Chamber.
-They assist the promotion of the Chamber and its members.
-They are responsible for new membership growth and existing membership retention.

-Corn Roast Committee: This committee oversees the Corn Roast Festival and the numerous mini-events that fall under the Corn Roast Festival such as the corn cooking, contests, entertainment, marketing and parade.

-Executive Committee: This committee consists of the officers of the Loveland Chamber of Commerce board of directors.
-Their job is to provide a direct link between the board and staff and oversee the immediate needs of the board.